jonnyhuck/Paper2GIS/README.md

 #### High Priority:

+* support for landscape Paper2GIS layouts
+* implement better support for layouts of different sizes and resolutions
 * batch processing for extraction
-* the ability to draw a map based on OSM tiles.
-* implement better support for maps of different sizes and resolutions
-* support for landscape Paper2GIS layouts
+* Improved output cleaning for GeoTiff outputs (so that it is the same as for the Shapefile outputs)
+* Centroid / representative point extraction (enabling the collection of point data)
 * The ability to add an artificial frame to pictures of layouts that are too close to the edge of the photograph
-* Improved output cleaning for GeoTiff outputs (so that it is the same as for the Shapefile outputs)
-* Centroid / representative point extraction

 #### Lower Priority:

 * Alpha-shape (Concave Hull) extraction
 * The ability to interpret markup outlines as solid polygons
+* The ability to draw maps from a range of tile sources, not just OSM
+* A QGIS Plugin to interface with Paper2GIS

 If you would like to request a feature, you can do so by opening an [Issue](https://github.com/jonnyhuck/Paper2GIS/issues).